objektwerks/scala.native/README.md

 Scala Native
 ------------
->Scala native app, tested and built on Apple M1, using Scala 3.
+>Scala Native app, tested and built on Apple M1, using Scala 3.

 Install
 -------